Arasmahmoud/password-manager/README.md

 # password-manager

-Password manager A program written in Python used to create strong passwords according to your desire, and it is saved in a text file, and there is the possibility of encrypting the file using Python so that it is not stolen Have fun
+Password manager A program written in Python used to create strong passwords according to your desire, and it is saved in a text file, and there is the possibility of encrypting the file using Python so that it is not stolen

 - how to use :